top of page

 I have found a way through these stormy waters is emotional presence—paired with intentional work to unwind limiting beliefs.

-The two modalities I use most with clients are:
+The two modalities I use most with clients and myself are:

-The Work by Byron Katie—designed to unravel false truths and reveal real truth.
+1. The Work by Byron Katie - designed to unravel false truths and reveal real truth.

-The Completion Process by Teal Swan—focused on revisiting and healing past wounds, meeting the needs of the inner child, and creating deep safety.
+2. The Completion Process by Teal Swan - focused on revisiting and healing past wounds, meeting the needs of the inner child, and creating deep safety.
 (In 2022, I committed to doing this work almost every single week for a year for myself with a coach.)

 Teal Swan says, “We are born like a river, whole and unique.
 And as we experience trauma, we fragment into streams.
 The purpose of healing is to return all the streams back to the one river.”